 Controlling the Most Common Gnat Species

 To get rid of black flies, spray pyrethrin-based insect foggers in your yard.
 Also known as turkey gnats or buffalo gnats, black flies are commonly found in the wet northern climates of the United States and Canada between late April and July.
 These blood-sucking insects are tiny, black or gray, and have shorts legs and antennae.
-Pyrethrin-based foggers, like Raid Yard Guard Outdoor Fogger and Spectracide Bug Stop Insect Killer, are an efficient way to temporarily reduce the number of black flies near your home.
+Pyrethrin-based foggers, like Raid Yard Guard Outdoor Fogger and Spectracide Bug Stop Insect Killer (which Amazon sells here), are an efficient way to temporarily reduce the number of black flies near your home.
 Pyrethrin biodegrades more easily than other chemicals, but you should still use caution when spraying it near your home as some animals, especially cats, can be sensitive to pyrethrins.
 Unfortunately, black flies are resilient creatures, and no method has been proven to successfully kill them off for the long term.
 The most effective—albeit expensive—way to significantly reduce the black fly population is through large-scale aerial spraying.

 To get rid of eye gnats, spray mosquito repellent on your clothes and body.
 Eye gnats are particularly annoying because they tend to swarm around our faces and fly in our eyes and mouths.
 They do not bite, but eye gnats have been known to spread acute bacterial conjunctivitis (“pink eye”) because they feed off of secretions found near the eyes of humans and animals.
 Eye gnats are typically yellow or black with a shiny appearance, and they are commonly found in warm, dry regions.
 Like black flies, eye gnats are very difficult to control, and aerial spraying of insecticide is the best way to reduce their population.
 Since most of us don’t have our own planes, we must rely on the temporary relief provided by insect repellents.
 Spray your body with a mosquito repellant containing DEET, such as OFF!
 Deep Woods Insect Repellent or Repel Sportsmen Max Formula.
 Never spray repellent directly on your face; instead spray it on your hands and then rub in on your face, avoiding direct contact with your eyes.